pieroproietti/penguins-eggs/README.md

 This command removes Calamares and its dependencies from your system.

 > [!TIP]
-> To explore the code implementation of the `eggs calamares` command, you can refer to the [src/commands/calamares.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/calamares.ts) file in the penguins-eggs GitHub repository.
-This file contains the source code responsible for the `eggs calamares` functionality, providing a deeper understanding of how the command is implemented and executed.
+> <p align="justify"> To explore the code implementation of the `eggs calamares` command, you can refer to the [src/commands/calamares.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/calamares.ts) file in the penguins-eggs GitHub repository.
+This file contains the source code responsible for the `eggs calamares` functionality, providing a deeper understanding of how the command is implemented and executed.</p>

 ## `eggs config`
- The `eggs config` command is used to configure and install the necessary Debian packages required to run the `eggs` tool.
+ <p align="justify"> The `eggs config` command is used to configure and install the necessary Debian packages required to run the `eggs` tool.
 The `eggs` tool is a versatile utility that helps manage various tasks related to system configuration and administration.
-By running the `eggs config` command, you can easily set up the prerequisites and dependencies needed for the smooth execution of the `eggs` tool.
+By running the `eggs config` command, you can easily set up the prerequisites and dependencies needed for the smooth execution of the `eggs` tool.</p>

 Here is the usage information for the `eggs config` command: